MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 ![model](../images/Kickstarter/Renegade.png)

 Our algorithm tells us that *Renegade Repo* has a 3.7 percent probability of success. *Renegade Repo* would have 94 percent probability of success if it: 1. lowered its goal to $3,000; 2. greatly increased its number of fundraising levels; 3. lowered its duration to 30 days; and 4. ended the campaign in early May.

+**Modeling Risks**

+There are a few risks associated with out dataset.

+While our Kickstarter prediction model is accurate on a test set, it is not without its risks.
+The model sees little downside to increasing the funding levels.
+If one predicts a campaign and adds 30 funding levels, the model increasing the probability of success.
+The reality is that dozens of funding levels probably adds clutter and confusion to a campaign.

+Moreover, the model trained on data from 2009-2011.
+Tastes cn change every few years.
+So can website demographics.
+The model does not account for potential changes in taste and traffic.
+This of course will require more data.